jundalisay/spblist/content/en/social/economics/solutions/usufruct-economy.md

 #### For Electronics, Vehicles, and Utility Goods*

-> *We define utility goods as products that create an essential utility such as heating, cooling, telecoms, transportation
+{{< f f="*We define utility goods as products that create an essential utility such as heating, cooling, telecoms, transportation" >}}

 For example, a person can lease an Android smartphone for $100 from a shop.
 After 3 years, he might want to upgrade his phone.
 So he returns the phone and gets a better one worth $150 by paying $50 into the contract.